Pricing Models Explained: Usage-Based vs Subscription Pricing

 A key challenge with usage-based pricing is its unpredictability.
 Because costs fluctuate as activity increases or decreases, finance teams may have a harder time forecasting budgets.
 Sudden growth or usage spikes can lead to higher bills.
 Vendors also have to contend with revenue uncertainty compared to the more stable subscription model.

 Additionally, complex billing structures can create confusion for customers who struggle to map usage metrics (like compute hours or API calls) to business value.
 Some organizations may face billing surprises without strong monitoring systems.
+In fact, Zylo's 2026 SaaS Management Index found that 78% of IT leaders experienced unexpected charges tied to consumption-based or AI pricing in the past 12 months, and 61% cut projects due to unexpected SaaS cost increases.

 Organizations often budget usage-based spend in variable ranges instead of fixed amounts, treating it like a utility bill.
 Building buffer funds into budgets can help reduce the shock of spikes.
 Vendor dashboards and SaaS spend management platforms can also provide real-time visibility.